hype-armor/docker-sslbump-proxy/README.md

 Pick your fakeroot-cert and import it into your web browsers.
 FILE PATH: /usr/local/squid/myCA.der
 or normally access some HTTPS webpages and "Trust Cert".
+FOR IOS:
+Important: Go to Settings -> General -> About -> Certificate Trust Settings.
+Toggle mitmproxy to ON.

 Note
 ======================